Some interesting PROJECTS

 "Hey Google turn on my light": Multiple locations, anywhere!

 A few years ago, I had Google turn on and off my lights with voice commands.
 The platform used were Google Assistant, IFTTT and Wemo switches, it was relatively easy as IFTTT have a service for Wemo.
-This works great for one location or house (instance), but it is a pain if you have more that one instances, as Wemo does not cater for two locations, which means that at your holiday home you have to set up another instance with a separate phone.
+This works great for one location or house (instance), but it is a pain if you have more that one home, a holiday home or on a yatch for example, as Wemo does not cater for two locations, which means that at your holiday home you have to set up another instance with a separate phone.

 To facilitate control of two locations, I decided to drop the Wemo switches, and redesign the switches with the esp8266 wifi modules.
 The commands were received via MQTT, starting with Arduino sketches using the PubSub library, however the Espeasy platform is much easier for rapid prototype and it also support OTA, and is what I am using now.